sundeep-Zolon/select-usa/README.md

 # SelectUSA

-This project includes the source code and content of SelectUSA.gov site.
+This project includes the source code and content.

 View the site here: http://selectusa.commerce.gov/